rajat-bhardwaj/recommendation-systems/README.md

 # recommendation-systems
-A collection of different recommendation solutions as part of learning and development
+A collection of different recommendation solutions as part of learning and development.